JHU-PL-Lab/www-fpse/lecture/more-modules.md

 utop # compare_nucleotide C A;;
 - : int = 1
 ```
-* `Core` does have some libraries for dealing with JSON as well fortunately.
+* `Core` does not have libraries for dealing with JSON unfortunately.
+* But, someone else has made such a macro library, `ppx_deriving_yojson` which works with the `yojson` library to do something like what `deriving sexp` above did.
-* For the homework there is a to/from JSON format function you can add to any type
+* With these libraries you can trivially define a to/from JSON format function on any type
  - this will save wear and tear on your fingers, no need to convert.

 ```ocaml